nodogsplash/nodogsplash/README.md

 All modern mobile devices, most desktop operating systems and most browsers now have a Captive Portal Detection process that automatically issues a port 80 request on connection to a network.
 Nodogsplash detects this and serves a 'splash' web page.

-The splash page in its most basic form, contains a Continue button.
-When the user clicks on it, access to the internet is granted subject to a preset time interval.
+The splash page in its most basic form, contains a *Continue* button.
+When the user clicks on it, access to the Internet is granted subject to a preset time interval.

-Nodogsplash does not currently support traffic control but is fully compatible with other stand alone systems such as SQM scripts.
+Nodogsplash does not currently support traffic control but is fully compatible with other stand alone systems such as Smart Queue Management (SQM).

 **Nodogsplash supports multiple means of authentication**:

-- Click the submit button (default)
+- Click the *Continue* button (default)
 - Call an external script that may accept username/password and set session durations per user.
 - Forwarding authentication to an external service

 ## 2. Documentation

-For additonal documentation please look at https://nodogsplashdocs.rtfd.io/
+For additional documentation please look at https://nodogsplashdocs.rtfd.io/

+You can select either *Stable* or *Latest* documentation.

 ---